List of Dexter characters: Christine Hill

-Christine Hill was a Miami Tribune reporter who meets Joey Quinn at the scene of Lisa Bell's murder.
+Christine Hill is a Miami Tribune reporter who meets Joey Quinn at the scene of Lisa Bell's murder.
 She starts a relationship with Quinn, often seducing classified police information out of him, including the Vacation Shootings, and the return of Frank Lundy to Miami.
 The police use her to help catch the Vacation Murderers.
 It turns out that Christine is the daughter of Arthur Mitchell/Trinity, and is also the shooter of Frank Lundy and Debra.
 She also reveals that she saw Arthur commit one of his first murders, and she shot Lundy to prevent Arthur's arrest.
 The police find out the biological connection and arrest her.
-She did not confess, however, until Mitchell angrily tells her that he wishes she had never been born.
+She does not confess, however, until Mitchell angrily tells her that he wishes she had never been born.
 Devastated, Hill calls Debra to her apartment and confesses to killing Lundy, begging for forgiveness, but an enraged Debra sobs at the news and then snarls that she will never forgive Hill and that Hill will rot in jail for the rest of her unloved, unwanted life.
 A completely broken Hill then pulls out a gun as Debra calls in officers to arrest her, and as Debra turns around, Hill sticks the gun into her mouth and shoots herself.